Hand Modeling Photos – 1999

 Diversity

-There is still a demand for hand models.
-And I think I will stick to my own modeling on Simply Amazing Living for now – but who knows what the future holds?
+Although I won't be pursuing hand modeling anymore, there is still a demand for it.
+For now, I will stick to my own modeling on Simply Amazing Living, but who knows what the future holds?”

 We hope you enjoyed Simply Amazing Living's “Hand Model Superstar or No?” post.